Bhupendra Patel to take oath as Gujarat Chief Minister on Monday

-Bhupendra Patel will be the new chief minister of Gujarat.
+Bhupendra Patel will be the new chief minister of the state.
 He has been elected as leader of the party legislature among the presence of party observers and senior leaders Rajnath Singh, Arjun Munda and BS Yediyurappa.

 In the meeting of the party MLAs held today at party office in Gandhinagar, his name was proposed by party MLA and senior leader Kanu Desai.
 Other party MLAs, Manisha ben Vakil, Raman Patkar Shankar Chaudhary and purnesh Modi supported the proposal.